intel/igsc/doc/introduction.rst

    while firmware perform additional step and reboots.
 When the `competion` bit is set and `fw udate state` is idle the process has completed.
 6. The library queries for firmware version again and verifies that the new
-7. The library (on windows) sends `fw no update` message.
-On Linux this step is performed by the Linux kernel driver.
+7. The library sends `fw no update` message.

 1.5.2 OPROM Update
 ^^^^^^^^^^^^^^^^^^^